sean-xyz/background-generator/README.md

 Updated readme.
 Test.

-This is the dev branch.
-I made an update.
-I made another update.
+This is the master branch.